Joe Burrow throws 3 TDs as Bengals rout winless Lions 34-11 - WHIZ News

 Burrow did throw one interception, but the Lions failed to take advantage as they did with many opportunities in their latest loss.

-Jared Goff was 28 of 42 for 202 yards, averaging less than 5 yards per completion, with an interception.
+Jared Goff was 28 of 42 for 202 yards with an interception.

+“The yards per attempts must’ve been really low,” Taylor said.
+“That was a great showing by our entire defense.”

 Goff connected on some passes during a 13-play, 75-yard drive that was capped by D’Andre Swift’s 2-yard run with 2:15 left.
 Goff made a 2-point conversion pass to cut Detroit’s deficit to 23 points as empty seats outnumbered occupied ones at Ford Field.